INSTRUCTIONAL DESIGN AND TECHNOLOGY

 4. Designing the Study

-• Participants: Parents of 4th-grade students from diverse backgrounds, recruited through local schools
+Participants: Parents of 4th-grade students from diverse backgrounds, recruited from my current 4th grade class

 5. Data Collection